torappinfo/uweb/misc/ebrowser/README.md

 Type ":update" in the address bar and press "enter" key to update.

-Mirror urls could be used like ":update https://uwebzh.netlify.app/misc/ebrowser".
-All the mirrors listed on [uweb browser](https://uwebzh.netlify.app/en/readme/index.html) could be used.
-The update url needs to be changed accordingly to be the folder "misc/ebrowser" under the mirror site root url.

 #### Key shortcuts
 - Alt: show menu
 - ALT+<-: go backward